-Export is a special panel that is available in ON1 Resize 2021.
-It the engine for the export process, whether you're exporting final files from within Browse or Resize.
-The Export pane gives you much of the power of the Genuine Fractals technology in an easy to use panel, letting you export your photos with incredible flexibility, ease and control.
+Export is a special function that is available throughout ON1 Resize 2022, whether you're working from within Browse or Resize.
+The Export window gives you much of the power of Resize in an easy to use panel, letting you export your photos with incredible flexibility, ease and control.